Guide to a pinched nerve

 Degenerative spine conditions

-Pinched nerves in the neck and the back are commonly a result of a degenerative spine condition that develops gradually over time as a result of regular wear and tear.
-Herniated or bulging discs, osteoarthritis (arthritis of the spine), the presence of bone spurs, spondylolisthesis and other similar conditions can all result in a pinched nerve.
+Pinched nerves in the neck and the back are commonly a result of a degenerative spine condition that develops gradually over time as a result of regular wear.
+Herniated or bulging discs, osteoarthritis (arthritis of the spine), the presence of bone spurs, spondylolisthesis and degenerative disc disease can all result in a pinched nerve.

 Treatments for a pinched nerve